Spain off the beaten path: 27 Bucket list-worthy places!

 By Claudia of My Adventures Across The World

 The volcanic region of Garrotxa, in Catalonia, is one of the places to visit in Spain that is lesser known to international tourists; yet a great one to visit for it will offer you a great all-encompassing experience.
-You can expect to find beautiful nature and adventure experiences; lovely small towns and quaint villages; unique museums and art and delicious food and wine.

-The main town in Garrotxa is Olot, which is easily reached by bus from Girona (the main city of Costa Brava) or Barcelona.
 However, the best way to travel around Garrotxa is by car, as there are many smaller places that are a bit more difficult to visit on public transport.

 To make the most of this region, plan to spend a week there.
-Among the places to visit, make sure to explore La Garrotxa Volcanic Zone Natural Park, where you can enjoy some easy hiking and biking trails that lead you to tiny Romanesque style churches in the middle of nowhere, such as Santa Margarida de Sacot, which is located center of an extinguished volcano crater.
+Among the places to visit, make sure to explore La Garrotxa Volcanic Zone Natural Park, where you can enjoy some easy hiking and biking trails that lead you to tiny Romanesque-style churches in the middle of nowhere, such as Santa Margarida de Sacot, which is located center of an extinguished volcano crater.

 Among the towns you should visit in Garrotxa, make sure to go to Olot, which was built on top of two extinguished volcanoes and is famous for the many art nouveau buildings scattered around its historical center.

-Other lovely places are Santa Pau, Which has a well kept medieval historical center; and Besalu (actually, a quite popular tourist destination), which is famous for its Pont Vell (Old Bridge) built in the 12th century in Romanesque style and for its Jewish quarter.
+Other lovely places are Santa Pau, Which has a well-kept medieval historical center; and Besalu (actually, a quite popular tourist destination), which is famous for its Pont Vell (Old Bridge) built in the 12th century in Romanesque style and for its Jewish quarter.

 Travel Spain off the Beaten path in Garrotxa